-The Programme has been running in Guernsey for many years and has received huge support from the Guernsey Business Community which is happy to provide access to their senior personnel for the Island’s students to shadow.
 The IoD is committed to improving the understanding of business and its contribution to society.
-Management Shadowing provides an opportunity for the student to learn about business and management through time spent with a senior manager.
+Management shadowing provides an opportunity for the student to learn about business management through time spent with a senior manager.

-Management Shadowing is different to works experience which typically involves the student engaging in non-specialist tasks in the work environment so that they gain a experience within a particular industry sector.
-When shadowing, the student will be able to observe and learn from managers/directors who have a high level of responsibility within their organisation.
+Management shadowing is different to work experience which typically involves the student engaging in non-specialist tasks in the work environment so that they gain experience within a particular industry sector.
+The students observe and learn from managers or directors who have a high level of responsibility within their organisation.

 The student is the ever-present “fly on the wall” who may encounter confidential workplace situations demonstrating the trust placed in them.
 Managers are willing to have their actions and rationale scrutinised by the student, creating the unique nature of the programme.

 Students are invited to apply for the programme by completing an application form.
 Students should check the deadline on the form to ensure they do not miss the entry date.
 The completed forms will then be discussed with the students’ teachers to select the candidates who will benefit most from the scheme.